phpMussel/phpMussel/_docs/readme.zh.md

 - The `lang_acceptable` directive tells phpMussel which languages may be accepted by the脚本from `lang` or from `HTTP_ACCEPT_LANGUAGE`.
 This directive should **ONLY** be modified if you're adding your own customised language文件or forcibly removing language files.
 The directive是a comma delimited string of the codes used by those languages accepted by the script。

 "quarantine_key"
 - phpMussel是able to quarantine flagged attempted文件uploads in isolation within the phpMussel vault，if this是something you want it to do.
 Casual users of phpMussel that simply wish to protect their websites or hosting environment without having any interest in deeply analysing any flagged attempted文件uploads should leave this functionality disabled，but any users interested in further analysis of flagged attempted文件uploads为malware research or为similar such things should enable this functionality.
 Quarantining of flagged attempted文件uploads can sometimes also assist in debugging false-positives，if this是something that frequently occurs为you.
 To disable quarantine functionality，simply leave the `quarantine_key` directive empty，or erase the contents of that directive if it isn't already empty.
 To enable quarantine functionality，enter some value 在 directive.
-The `quarantine_key`是an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers和as a means of preventing any potential execution of data stored within the quarantine.
+The `quarantine_key`是an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential 攻击者s和as a means of preventing any potential execution of data stored within the quarantine.
 The `quarantine_key` should be treated在same manner as your passwords: The longer the better，和guard it tightly.为best effect，use in conjunction with `delete_on_sight`。

 "quarantine_max_filesize"
 - The maximum allowable filesize of文件to be quarantined.文件larger than the value specified will NOT be quarantined.
-This directive是important as a means of making it more difficult为any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
+This directive是important as a means of making it more difficult为any potential 攻击者 to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value是in KB.
 Default =2048 =2048KB =2MB。

 "quarantine_max_usage"
 - The maximum memory usage allowed为the quarantine.
 If the total memory used by the quarantine reaches this value，the oldest quarantined文件will be deleted until the total memory used no longer reaches this value.
-This directive是important as a means of making it more difficult为any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
+This directive是important as a means of making it more difficult为any potential 攻击者 to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value是in KB.
 Default =65536 =65536KB =64MB。

 "honeypot_mode"
 - When honeypot mode是enabled，phpMussel will attempt to quarantine every single文件upload that it encounters，regardless of 不论是否 the文件being uploaded matches any included signatures，和no actual scanning or analysis of those attempted文件uploads will actually occur.
 This functionality should be useful为those that wish to use phpMussel为the purposes of virus/malware research，but it's neither recommended to enable this functionality if the intended use of phpMussel by the user is为actual文件upload scanning，nor recommended to use the honeypot functionality为purposes other than honeypotting.
 By default，this option是disabled.
 0 = Disabled [Default]，1 = Enabled。